 - This medicine should always be taken together with ritonavir.
 Take all other medicines your doctor has prescribed at the right time of the day.
 This will make your medicines work better.

-- Take this medicine within 2 hours after you eat a full meal.
-The medicine may not work as well if you take it on an empty stomach.
+- Take this medicine within 2 hours after a meal.

-- If you are not able to swallow the capsules, open the capsules and pour the contents in an empty container.
-Add 15 mL of sugar syrup or sorbitol syrup or 3 teaspoons of jam to the container and stir for 30 to 60 seconds.
+- Capsule: If you cannot swallow the capsule whole, you may open it and pour the contents into an empty container.
+Add either 15 mL (about 1/2 ounce) of sugar syrup or sorbitol syrup or 3 teaspoons of jam to the container.
+Stir for 30 to 60 seconds.
 Let the mixture come to room temperature.
-Eat the entire mixture to ensure to get the full dose.
+Eat the entire mixture to make sure you get the full dose.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.